ChristopherSunith/USYDWall/README.md

 ===============================================================================
                                 USYDWall
                          Social Media App in Android
-                        and developed for limited users.
+             and developed for social interactions between students in a university.
 ===============================================================================

 This document describes USYDWall, an app developed with Android Studio to create